openstack-archive/swiftonfile/README.md

 Both provide a posix interface, global namespace, scalability, data replication and support for extended attributes.

-Currently, files added over a NAS protocol (e.g., native GlusterFS), do not show up in container listings, still those files would be accessible over Swift's REST interface with a GET request.
+Currently, files added over a file interface (e.g., native GlusterFS), do not show up in container listings, still those files would be accessible over Swift's REST interface with a GET request.
 We are working to provide a solution to this limitation.

+Because Swift-On-File relies on the data replication support of the filesystem the Swift Object replicator process does not have any role for containers using the Swift-on-File storage policy.
+This means that Swift geo replication is not available to objects in in containers using the Swift-on-File storage policy.
+Multi-site replication for these objects must be provide by the filesystem.

 Future plans includes adding support for Filesystems without extended attributes, which should extend the ability to migrate data for legacy storage systems.

 ## Get involved:
-To learn more about Swift-On-File, you can watch this presentation given at the Atlanta Openstack Summit: [Breaking the Mold with Openstack Swift and GlusterFS](http://youtu.be/pSWdzjA8WuA).
+To learn more about Swift-On-File, you can watch the presentation given at the Paris OpenStack Summit: [Deploying Swift on a File System](http://youtu.be/vPn2uZF4yWo).
+The Paris presentation slides can be found [here](https://github.com/thiagol11/openstack-fall-summit-2014) Also see the presentation given at the Atlanta Openstack Summit: [Breaking the Mold with Openstack Swift and GlusterFS](http://youtu.be/pSWdzjA8WuA).
-Presentation slides can be found [here](http://lpabon.github.io/openstack-summit-2014).
+The Atlanta presentation slides can be found [here](http://lpabon.github.io/openstack-summit-2014).

 Join us in contributing to the project.
 Feel free to file bugs, help with documentation or work directly on the code.
-You can communicate with us using GitHub [issues](https://github.com/swiftonfile/swiftonfile/issues) or find us in the #swiftonfile channel on Freenode.
+You can communicate with us using GitHub bugs and blueprints on [launchpad](https://launchpad.net/swiftonfile) or find us in the #swiftonfile channel on Freenode.

 # Guides to get started:
 1. [Quick Start Guide with XFS/GlusterFS](doc/markdown/quick_start_guide.md)